wihi-labs/WHIP/0006-tokenomics/main.md

 # Motivation
 WiHi decided to be a token project.
 This document facilitates the basis for the first creation of these tokens.
-The need for having this layed out is currently becoming apparent in the community build-up activities.
+The need for having this laid out is currently becoming apparent in the community build-up activities.

 # Rationale
 In this way, the system can guarantee stable in Fiat denominated prices (e.g. a specific quality of data always cost for instance 1 USD).